en flag +1 214 306 68 37

 Test groups

 To facilitate the creation and maintenance of test design documentation and foster test prioritization, we divide software functionality into areas based on their functional similarity.
-For instance, testing ecommerce platforms for our customers, we single out such functional areas as sign in/sign up, website search, user account management, product catalog management, and others.
+For instance, testing ecommerce platforms for our clients, we single out such functional areas as sign in/sign up, website search, user account management, product catalog management, and others.

 Test priorities